lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork10.md

 * Log in to the server.
 * From your home directory, navigate to `classwork/week6/mon/`, creating directories `week6` and `mon` if necessary.
-* Inside this directory, create a file called `min.c`.
+* Inside this directory, create a file called `2d.c`.
 In it, write a program solving the following problem.

 Write a program that creates a 3 by 5 array of integers and uses it to store data from